MJoergen/formal/README.md

 ## Example designs using formal verification
 * [One Stage Fifo](one_stage_fifo/).
 This is a kind of "hello world" of formal verification.
 * [One Stage Buffer](one_stage_buffer/).
 Another simple but useful module.
-* [Fox, Goat, and Cabbage](fgc).
-This uses formal verification to solve a well-known puzzle.
 * [Wishbone memory](wb_mem/).
 This is to learn about the wishbone bus protocol.
 * [Fetch](fetch/).
 The first "real" module.
 This is a simple instruction fetch module for a CPU.

+## Example puzzles using formal verification
+* [Fox, Goat, and Cabbage](fgc).
+This uses formal verification to solve a well-known puzzle.
+* [Rubik's 2x2x2](rubik).
+This uses formal verification to solve Rubik's 2x2x2 cube.

 ## Other resources
 * [This video](https://www.youtube.com/watch?v=H3tsP9tjYdY) gives a nice